Dust in the Sun: Casting

-This was the fourth feature from Lee Robinson and Chips Rafferty but the first one in which Rafferty did not act, although he was originally meant to, with Charles Tingwell to play the second lead, a station manager.
+This was the fourth feature from Lee Robinson and Chips Rafferty but the first one in which Rafferty did not act.
+Robinson later said, "This was the first picture that Chips wasn't in.
+There was no possibility.
+There was nothing there for Chips to play.
+In Stowaway there was nothing for Chips.
+Walk into Paradise was the last film that really served the function of what Chips really designed the operation for."

-According to Tingwell, Rafferty decided against playing the lead when Robinson wanted to increase the emphasis on the romantic subplot involving Bayard as he thought it was too old.
-Robinson then offered the lead to Tingwell, who claimed he was too short and wrong for the role, and he suggested Ken Wayne.
-Tingwell went on to act in The Shiralee (1957).
+However, according to Charles Tingwell Rafferty was originally meant to play the role of Justin Bayard, while Tingwell was going to play the station manager.
+Tingwell claimed Rafferty decided against playing Bayard when Robinson wanted to increase the emphasis on the romantic subplot involving that character, as the actor thought he was too old.
+(Rafferty had received a poor critical reception for his performances in Eureka Stockade and The Loves of Joanna Godden where he played characters with romantic storylines).

+Tingwell says Robinson then offered the lead to Tingwell, who claimed he was too short and wrong for the role, and instead Tingwell suggested Ken Wayne.
 Robinson was originally reluctant to work with Wayne and instead cast New Zealand actor Walter Brown.
 Brown had just appeared on stage in Teahouse of the Autumn Moon.

-(At one stage American star John Ericson was sought to play the lead role.)
+(In August 1956 it was reported American star John Ericson was sought to play the lead role although it is unclear how serious this was.)
+Tingwell did not appear in the final movie.

 Jill Adams was imported from England to play the female lead.
 Robinson said he cast her on the basis of her performance in Doctor at Sea.
 She arrived in Sydney on 11 September 1956.
+Robinson called her "a very competent actress".